Repast/repast4py-tutorial/Tutorial_Steps.md

 Completed code in `rndwalk_5.py`.

-Step 5 adds the multiprocess synchronization so that Walkers can walk out their local area into that controlled by another process.
+Step 5 adds multiprocess synchronization so that Walkers can walk out of their local area into that controlled by another process.

 1. Add the `save` method to `Walker`.